theautumn/panel_gen/README.md

 The T1 card connects to an Adit 600 channel bank near the Panel switch.
 The Adit is configured with a bunch of cards, but the important ones for us are the FXO cards in slots 4, 5, and 6.
 Each card supports 8 lines, so 3 cards supports a total of 24.
 These exit the Adit on a 25-pair cable and terminate on the IDF in the Panel switch.
 From the distributing frame, they are cabled to the Line Finder frame on the Panel, and the Line Link Frames on the Crossbar switches just like regular subscriber lines.
 (Please note that there has been some talk of the fact that hooking up a modern channel bank to an electromechanical switch can, over time, damage the delicate circuitry in the FXO cards.
 You may want to add some transient voltage protection.
 I find [these](https://www.mouser.com/ProductDetail/on-semiconductor/p6ke68a/?qs=nEYkbyTNQ5k4oguMQnTOuQ%3d%3d&countrycode=US&currencycode=USD) work very well.
 If you have questions, ask around on the C\*NET list @ http://www.ckts.info

 Currently, <code>panel_gen</code> uses [pycall](https://github.com/rdegges/pycall) to put a .call file in the Asterisk spool directory.
 Asterisk monitors the spool directory, and when it sees a file there, it starts a call using the parameters in the file.
 It then either deletes the .call file, or moves it to another directory (depending on your configuration).
 This program also uses [python-ami](https://github.com/ettoreleandrotognoli/python-ami) to grab AMI events.
-I suspect that over time, the AMI will be used more and more, and pycall will be used less.

 This application requires a context in your dialplan to pass calls into.
 The simple context I use is below.